PiVortex/intents-deposit/README.md

 # Multichain deposit

 > [!WARNING]
-> - This technology has not yet undergone a formal audit.
-Use at your own risk.
-This example uses the depositing of real funds please conduct your own due diligence and exercise caution before integrating or relying on it.
+> - This example has not been formally audited and involves real funds.
+Please exercise extreme caution and conduct thorough due diligence before using it in production.
-> - Not all deposit chains have been tested and cannot be confirmed to be working and the intents infrastructure may be updated such that this example does not work.
+> - The deposit functionality across different chains has not been fully tested.
+The intents infrastructure is actively evolving, which may affect compatibility.
-> - This example only works on mainnet so funds are liable to be lost.
+> - This example is configured for mainnet only.
+Usage may result in permanent loss of funds.
-> - This example does not implement storage management.
+> - Storage management features are not implemented in this version.

 ## Introduction

-This is an example that shows how to deposit assets from different chains into a NEAR smart contract.
+This example demonstrates how to deposit assets from various chains into a NEAR smart contract.

-This is designed as a plug and play component to make it easier for developers to get up and running with multichain projects.
+It's designed as a plug and play component to make it easier for developers to get up and running with multichain projects.

-This could be used to deposit foreign assets for lending protocols, staking protocols, a multichain prediction market and so on.
+This could be used to deposit foreign assets for lending protocols, staking protocols, a multichain prediction market, and so on.

 ## Running the example